wcfrobert/fkit/doc/README.md

-`fkit.plotter.animate_MK(section)` -  generate a folder in current working directory containing pngs which can be converted to gif externally
+`fkit.plotter.animate_MK(section)` -  Generate a folder in the user's current working directory containing pngs of each load step.
+The pngs can then be stapled together to create a gif.

-* section: fkit.section object
+* section: fkit.Section object
   * section object defined by user

 <div align="center">